What is a DNA Test for Animals?

 Just like humans, our pets also have a unique DNA profile which is inherited from their parents.
 By analyzing a cheek saliva swab or the cells in a hair sample or blood sample, scientists can break down details about an animal’s species, genetic health, and other important details.

-What Are the Top 5 Dog DNA Tests?
+Here Are the Top 5 DNA Tests for Dogs and Cats?

 1. GPS Origins